Students are expected to follow all range rules and obey the three NRA rules of gun safety:

 In order to maintain a safe learning environment for all students, the rules will be strictly enforced up to and including removal of problem students from the firing line or the facility itself.

-Under the rules of the Texas Concealed Handgun License program, instructors are allowed to fail CHL students if their gunhandling is unsafe.
-These rules also allow CHL instructors not only to fail students with unsafe gun handling, but also to report them to DPS so that any future CHL application would be affected by the previous instructor's report.
+Under the rules of the Texas License to Carry Handgun program, instructors are allowed to fail LTC students if their gunhandling is unsafe.
+These rules also allow LTC instructors not only to fail students with unsafe gun handling, but also to report them to DPS so that any future LTC application would be affected by the previous instructor's report.

 Our training is open to any law abiding adult that can legally purchase firearms under local, state and federal law.